projectfr33d0m2025/whispertype/README.md

 - **Speak clearly** and at a normal pace
 - **Reduce background noise** or use a better microphone
+- **Set your language** — Go to Settings → General and select your input language instead of "Auto-detect"
 - Try a **larger model** (Small or Medium)
 - For non-English, use **multilingual models**